phayes/geoPHP/README.md

     $gg = new GoogleGeocode();
     $geom = $gg->read('London');

-	Note that the request is fired off to google as soon as you make call read().
+	Note that the request is fired off to google as soon as you make call `read()`.
 You can then output the geometry in any of the formats.

-There are four possible parameters for GoogleGeocode->read(), they are:
+There are four possible parameters for `GoogleGeocode->read()`, they are:

     read(string $address, string $return_type = 'point', bool $bounds = FALSE, bool $return_multiple = FALSE);

-Return type may be 'point' or 'bounds'.
+Return type may be `'point'` or `'bounds'`.

 Calling get components returns the sub-geometries within a geometry as an array.